 Comparing Your Electric Choices

 Consumers are contacted by energy marketers on the phone, at the door and in the mail.
 Have you been contacted about switching to an energy marketer?
-It’s common because Ohio consumers have an energy choice to make: who will supply my electricity service?
+It’s common because Ohio consumers have an energy choice to make: who will supply my electricity?

 With energy choice, consumers may choose to have their electricity supplied by their utility company.
 Consumers also have the option to sign a contract with an electric marketer or join an aggregated community.
 Consumers are not required to switch to a marketer or join an aggregated community.
 There are opportunities to save money on electricity with a marketer or aggregation, but this is not guaranteed.

-Electric choice is offered by American Electric Power Ohio, Dayton Power & Light, Duke Energy Ohio and First Energy Companies.
+Electric choice is offered by American Electric Power Ohio, AES Ohio (formerly Dayton Power & Light), Duke Energy Ohio and First Energy Companies.
 Energy choice is not available to consumers of municipal power systems, members of co-ops or consumers enrolled in energy assistance programs like the Percentage of Income Payment Plan (PIPP Plus).